Eligibility self-review assessment tool

 The tool may identify you as being ineligible for a specific month.
 If so, you do not need to repay the EWSS or PRSI credit if:

 - your claim for that month was based on projections that were prepared on a reliable basis

 - you exited the EWSS as soon as it became clear that the required 30% trade test was not met in that month.

 You are reminded to retain a detailed record of your monthly eligibility reviews.

 You are not eligible for EWSS from the first day of the subsequent month.
 You are reminded to retain a detailed record of your monthly eligibility reviews.

 If your self-review determines you were ineligible for some, or all, periods, remove the EWSS claim from the payslips in the period you were ineligible.
 This is done by removing the EWSS marker from the ‘Other payments’ field of the payroll.
 Further instructions on how to do this are on page 30 of the Guidelines on the operation of the Employment Wage Subsidy Scheme (EWSS).
 The EWSS and Pay Related Social Insurance (PRSI) credit incorrectly received should then be repaid through RevPay.

-If you are eligible for Revenue’s Debt Warehousing, any EWSS or related PRSI liabilities you declare may be included in the Debt Warehouse.
-You need to declare the EWSS or related PRSI liabilities no later than 30 September 2022.
+If you were eligible for Revenue’s Debt Warehousing, any EWSS or related PRSI liabilities you declared could be included in the Debt Warehouse.
+You should have declared the EWSS or related PRSI liabilities before 30 September 2022.
 For more information, please see Debt warehousing.